wooster0/yayagram/README.md

 The blue "maybed" cell kind can be placed on the grid with middle-click and is supposed to make "what if?" reasoning and trying out things easier, as an alternative to using crossed out or filled cells which might be confusing.
 It can help you imagine theoretical situations better.

+## Big grids

+yayagram is very well suited for big grids, up to size 99x99.
+Here are the reasons:

+* The [measurement tool](#Measurement-tool) makes counting many cells far less error-prone and a lot easier.
+* There is a fill tool that easily lets you flood-fill multiple cells at once.
+* Cells surrounding the pointer are highlighted so that you don't lose track of the cell row you are focusing on.
+* The grid is shown in smaller form on the top left, making it easier to see the whole picture.

 ## Other Tips